tarwn/lessthandot-hugo/blogs/content/posts/2011-08-09-localsqlserver-error-deploying-websecurity.md

 > **Description:** An error occurred during the processing of a configuration file required to service this request.
 Please review the specific error details below and modify your configuration file appropriately.
 >
-> **Parser Error Message:** The connection name &#8216;LocalSqlServer' was not found in the applications configuration or the connection string is empty.
+> **Parser Error Message:** The connection name 'LocalSqlServer' was not found in the applications configuration or the connection string is empty.

 Today I managed to solve it based on an [archived forum post][1] I found through google.